Section V: Third-Party Rating Requirements

 - Definition of an Advertisement Under the Investment Adviser Marketing Rule (Section II)

 - General Prohibitions Under the Investment Adviser Marketing Rule (Section III)

-- Performance Presentations Under the Investment Adviser Marketing Rule (Section IV)
+- Third-Party Ratings Under the Investment Adviser Marketing Rule (Section V)

 - Compliance Reviews, Form ADV Amendments & Recordkeeping Requirements – Investment Adviser Advertisements (Section VI)